-Welcome to WIDE SCREEN MOVIES; a site dedicated to those movies that have been shot and presented in one of the many and varied wide screen formats that have come and gone over the years.
+Welcome to the online version of Wide Screen Movies Magazine, a site dedicated to those movies that have been shot and presented in one of the many and varied wide screen formats that have come and gone over the years.

 Click the link above to read past print issues and feature articles

 John Hayes/Wide Screen Movies Magazine